jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 >
 > _The Counter_
 > A stem of rosemary in the olive oil, so old that
-> it witnessed in its life time
+> it witnessed in its lifetime
-> the evoporation of four bottles of perfume.
+> the evaporation of four bottles of perfume.

 I love the beginnings of imagination.
 The [average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,650,610 as of 2015.
 Five point six million imaginations.
 It comforts me that I will never run out of one.